 Onward and upward as we go into year 7…

 What’s your favorite post on my blog?
+Did you already know how to say happy birthday in French?

 How to say happy birthday in French & my 6th blogiversary